Sqooba/sq-conf/readme.md

 - get as java.util.Properties convenience

 ## Change History
+- 0.4.2 toProperties convenience method, transformer interface for java to transform from string to any time
 - 0.4.1 remove dependency to option for the generic getter
 - 0.4.0 dependency version upgrades, better documentation.
 - 0.3.6 remove options from constructors so java wrapper works without scala standard lib